 Roles & Permissions

-Understand how organization roles and board roles work together
+Understand how organization roles, board roles, and permission groups work together

-Spedy uses a two-level role system to control what people can see and do.
-Your effective permissions depend on both your organization role and your board role.
-Understanding how these two levels interact helps you set up access control that works for your team.
+Spedy uses a multi-level access control system.
+Your effective permissions depend on your organization role, your board role, and the permission groups you belong to.
+Understanding how these levels interact helps you set up access control that works for your team.

 Organization roles